3915 Golden Valley Road

 Artists assume all risk for loss or damage of artwork submitted.
 Courage Kenny Rehabilitation Institute will do its best to secure the art and have trained staff handle the artwork.
 The value of any one piece of artwork must not exceed $2,000.

 All artwork submitted must be for sale at a fair market price.
 Courage Kenny Rehabilitation Institute will retain 25% of the selling price.
 Please price work to sell, and consider quality, technique and experience of you and your art.
+Also consider the quality of the frame.
 Currency exchange rates will be based on rate, on the day of sale.
-Sold artwork must remain on display for the entire duration of the show.
-Payments for sold artwork will be issued in July, 2020.
+It is the responsibility of the artist to ship/deliver sold art to the art buyer or to CKRI.
+Payments for sold artwork will be issued in July, 2021.